Andiweli/Unreal-Android/README.md

 - Improved Brightness and Gamma – Separate brightness/gamma logic with improved brightening of dark level areas.
 - Local WiFi multiplayer and botmatches are available.

+> [!NOTE]
+> If you are experiencing problems with your player moving or turning slowly, please go to OPTIONS and Customize Controls.

 ## ▣ Requirements

 - Android 8.0 or newer for the regular Android build.